What You Need to Know About Plasma Donation and Cannabis Use

 How to Donate Plasma With the Help of DoNotPay?

 There's a lot to learn about blood plasma and the donation process.
 Got more questions?
-When you need answers fast about plasma donation—whether it's about how often you can donate or whether you can smoke weed and still donate—you can rely on DoNotPay for a helping hand.
+When you need answers fast about plasma donation—whether it's about how often you can donate or whether —you can rely on DoNotPay for a helping hand.
 We can do the hard work for you like finding and contacting a clinic, and we'll even make sure you get the best possible payout.
 Follow these instructions to get started with DoNotPay today:

 - Search "plasma donations" on DoNotPay and find the nearest donation clinic through our clinical trials product.